Not-Your-Tobi/Not-Your-Tobi/README.md

 - 👋 Hi, I’m Tobi
 - 👀 I’m a data scientist
-- 🌱 I’m currently learning  about more learning algorithms and how to implement them efficiently.
+- 🌱 I’m currently learning  about more algorithms and how to implement them efficiently.
 - 📫 How to reach me ... email: @themarveloustobi@gmail.com

 <!---